Save a little bit of your corned beef and cabbage to make this Parsnip Soup with Corned Beef and Cabbage the day after St. Patrick’s Day!

 Parsnip Soup with Corned Beef and Cabbage

-Three 1/8-inch-thick slices cooked corned beef (4 ounces), fat trimmed, chopped and reserved
+- Three ⅙-inch thick slices (4 ounces) cooked corned beef (fat trimmed, chopped and discarded)

-2 large parsnips (about 13 ounces), peeled and coarsely chopped
+- 2 large (about 13-ounces) parsnips, peeled and coarsely chopped

-3 large savoy cabbage leaves, center ribs removed
+- 3 large leaves savoy cabbage, center ribs removed

-1. Sauté 2 tablespoons corned beef fat (or butter) and bay leaves in a large saucepan over medium-high heat until fat renders, about 2 minutes.
-Stir in parsnips and onions.
-Add 3 cups of broth.
+- Sauté 2 tablespoons of butter and bay leaves in a large saucepan over medium-high heat about 2 minutes.
+Stir in the parsnips and onions.
+Add the broth.
 Cover; simmer until parsnips are tender, about 10 minutes.

-2. Meanwhile, cut cabbage and corned beef slices crosswise into very thin strips.
-Melt 1 tablespoon fat (or butter) in medium skillet over medium-high heat.
-Add cabbage and corned beef.
+- Meanwhile, cut the cabbage and corned beef slices crosswise into very thin strips.
+Melt 1 tablespoon butter in a medium skillet over medium-high heat.
+Add the cabbage and corned beef.
 Sprinkle with salt and pepper.
-Toss until cabbage begins to wilt, about 3 minutes.
+Toss until the cabbage begins to wilt, about 3 minutes.

-3. Working in batches, puree soup with bay leaves and cream in blender until smooth.
-Return to same pan.
-Re-warm soup, thinning with more broth if too thick.
+- Working in batches, puree the soup with bay leaves and cream in a blender until smooth.
+Return to the same pan.
+Re-warm the soup, thinning with more broth if too thick.
 Season with salt and pepper.
 Ladle into bowls.
-Mound corned beef and cabbage in center.
+Mound more corned beef and cabbage in the center, to garnish.